wix/Detox/docs/Troubleshooting.RunningTests.md

 5. This will open the hierarchy viewer, and will show a breakdown of your app's native view hierarchy.
 Here you can browse through the views

-6. React Native testIDs are manifested as *accessibility indentifiers* in the native view hierarchy
+6. React Native testIDs are manifested as *accessibility identifiers* in the native view hierarchy

 Let's see an example.
 We will find the following view in the native hierarchy: